 We have compiled a number of products that you might want to keep you warm and comfortable while camping or backpacking.
 Please take a look.

-Best for: General use; picnics, concerts, hiking, beach use
+Best use: General use; picnics, concerts, hiking, beach use

 Another great feature of this blanket is that it includes washers in the corners to keep them in place and weighted down.
 However, they are not removable, so that adds to the weight of the blanket when carrying it and it would be convenient to be able to remove the washers.